8 Best Breadmakers in Australia (2025)

 Wattage: 830W

-The Breville Custom Loaf Bread Maker BBM800XL does not have the XL in its model number for no reason, it's the best breadmaker in Australia for large-sized loaves.
+The Breville Custom Loaf Bread Maker BBM800XL does not have the XL in its model number for no reason.
+It's the best breadmaker in Australia for large-sized loaves.
 It can bake loaves as big as 1.25 kg with crust colour customisation.
 The breadmaker also offers 13 automatic programs with automatic nut dispensers, among other features.

 Best Bits of Breville BBM800XL